mwielbut/StatusBarMessageExample/README.md

  * Thanks to Tommy Sadler for the great [blurred backgrounds](http://dribbble.com/shots/1082688-15-Free-Blurred-Backgrounds-Bonus-Wallpapers)

 ## License

 MIT License (MIT)

 ## Disclaimer

-This code is provided with very limited testing on a single device (IOS 6).
+This code is provided with very limited testing on a single device (iPhone 5 running IOS 6).
 Feel free to customize to support other status colors or locations.